-This is an excerpt from my soon-to-be-released mini-course on how to write effective copy for your homepage and about page.
-Make sure to join my email list to be the first to know when it is released.
+This is an excerpt from my mini-course on how to write effective copy for your homepage and about page.

 You’ve set up your website.
 You’ve registered the perfect domain name.
 Your web hosting platform is highly rated.
 You’ve spent a lot of time on your website’s design, carefully choosing the right colors and picking a style that speaks to your brand.